arianvp/kpop.sh/README.md

 and publish those certificatres to Certificate Transparency, a distributed merkle tree of issued certificates.

-Once you have published the hash on your platform, you will get a shareable link that you can use to prove the hash was published at a specific date and time.
+Once you have published the hash on our platform, you will get a shareable link that you can use to prove the hash was published at a specific date and time.
 Once you reveal your document, people can check at the trustworthiness of the document by looking up its entry in Certificate Transparency.